qutip/qutip/doc/guide/guide-basics.rst

 Introduction
 ---------------

-The key difference between classical and quantum mechanics lies in the use of operators instead of numbers as variables.
+The key difference between classical and quantum mechanics is the use of operators instead of numbers as variables.
 Moreover, we need to specify state vectors and their properties.
-Therefore, in computing the dynamics of quantum systems we need a data structure that is capable of encapsulating the properties of a quantum operator and ket/bra vectors.
+Therefore, in computing the dynamics of quantum systems, we need a data structure that encapsulates the properties of a quantum operator and ket/bra vectors.
 The quantum object class, :func:`qutip.Qobj`, accomplishes this using matrix representation.

 To begin, let us create a blank ``Qobj``: